Skip to Site Header Skip to Main Content Skip to Footer

 This type of method includes deep breathing, progressive muscle relaxation, guided imagery, and body scanning.
 The military sleep technique combines various methods to help individuals fall asleep fast and attain maximum rest, even in difficult situations.

-Lowering Your Body Temperature
+Body Temperature

 Did You Know: Our cooling bed systems help you sleep cooler all night long at a precise temperature.

-Sticking to a sleep schedule is one of the best ways to fall asleep fast.
+Sticking to a sleep schedule is one of the best ways to fall asleep quicker.
 Try to go to bed and wake up simultaneously every day, even on weekends.
-Doing so can help regulate your body's internal clock, making it easier to fall asleep at night.
+Doing so can help regulate your body’s internal clock, making it easier to fall asleep at night.

 Your body has its own regulatory system called the circadian rhythm.
 This internal clock cues your body to feel alert during the day but sleepy at night.
 You can learn more about circadian rhythm and how it works.